Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 How to stop bleeding with bent limbs?

-• If a wound has formed in the area of \u200b\u200bthe hand or forearm and blood flows out of it, you need to put a roller of gauze, bandage or soft tissue in the elbow bend and bend your arm.
-To fix it in this position, the forearm should be tied to the shoulder.
+• If a wound has formed in the area of the hand or forearm and blood is flowing out of it, you need to place a roll of gauze, bandage or soft fabric in the elbow bend and bend your arm.
+To fix it in this position, you should tie your forearm to your shoulder.
 The bleeding will stop.

 Car first aid kit.
-Her equipment
+Its equipment

 Depending on the type of damaged vessel: